 Citrus leaf miners are another insect pest of citrus, but instead of sucking on leaf juices, the moth larvae tunnel through leaf tissues as they grow.
 These tunnels are highly visible on leaf surfaces, appearing as undulating white or yellow lines on the green leaf surfaces.
 Citrus leaf miners are difficult to treat successfully; it’s generally recommended that you allow them to run their course since most citrus trees can tolerate a significant leaf miner load.

-Drought stress is the most common cause of leaf curl in citrus, but is also the easiest to remedy.
+Drought stress is the most common cause of leaf curl in citrus but is also the easiest to remedy.
 If leaves begin to curl inward while retaining their green coloration and the soil around your tree feels dry to the touch, you’re not watering enough.
-Stepping up watering efforts and applying 2 to 4 inches (8 cm.) of an organic mulch to the ground around your citrus plant will help it recover.
+Stepping up watering efforts and applying 2 to 4 inches (5 to 10 cm.) of an organic mulch to the ground around your citrus plant will help it recover.
 Wait to fertilize until the tree resumes normal, healthy leaf production.

 Potassium deficiencies show up in citrus as leaves with a yellow cast that are bent downward at the tip.
 Check the soil pH and nutrient levels before fertilizing these trees to ensure there aren’t bigger problems.
 If everything checks out, supplement with an extra dose of fertilizer and monitor your tree for improvement.
 Make sure to provide the tree with enough water to move potassium throughout its system.